Research

 How to Pick Your First AI Tool: A Selection Process for Companies With No AI Experience

 Every AI vendor in 2026 runs a compelling demo.
-The data is clean, the prompts are tuned, the use case is generic enough to impress and specific enough to feel
+The data is clean, the prompts are tuned, the use case is generic enough to impress and specific enough to feel relevant.

 March 2026